Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 <a name="network-variable-serialization"></a>
 #### NetworkVariableSerialization&lt;T&gt;

+The way you read and write network variables changes depending on the type you use.

+* Known, non-generic types: Use `FastBufferReader.ReadValue` to read from and `FastBufferWriter.WriteValue` to write to the network variable value.
+* Integer types:  This type gives you the option to use `BytePacker` and `ByteUnpacker` to compress the network variable value.
+This process can save bandwidth but adds CPU processing time.
-When working with known, non-generic types, it is easy and efficient to read and write using `FastBufferReader.ReadValue` and `FastBufferWriter.WriteValue`, respectively, or for integer types, using `BytePacker` and `ByteUnpacker` to add compression.
-When working with generic types, however, we have to rely on serializers that are generated based on types discovered during a compile-time code generation process.
-As such, when working with generic types, you have to a little bit of extra work to tell our code generation algorithm which types to generate serializers for.
-You can do this in two ways:
+* Generic types: Use serializers that Unity generates based on types discovered during a compile-time code generation process.
+This means you need to tell Unity's code generation algorithm which types to generate serializers for.
+To tell Unity which types to serialize, use the following methods:
+    * Use `GenerateSerializationForTypeAttribute` to serialize hard-coded types.
+    * Use `GenerateSerializationForGenericParameterAttribute` to serialize generic types.
+    To learn how to use these methods, refer to [Network variable serialization](#network-variable-serialization).

+##### Tell Unity to serialize a hard-coded type
-The first way is to use `GenerateSerializationForTypeAttribute` to generate serialization for a specific hard-coded type:
+The following code example uses `GenerateSerializationForTypeAttribute` to generate serialization for a specific hard-coded type:
 ```csharp
 [GenerateSerializationForType(typeof(Foo))]
 public class MyNetworkVariableTypeUsingFoo : NetworkVariableBase {}
 ```

 However, this is rarely useful for generic types, since if you know the type, you can generally use the more efficient route of calling `FastBufferReader`/`FastBufferWriter` methods directly.
+##### Tell Unity to serialize a generic type
 The more common and more useful method is to use `GenerateSerializationForGenericParameterAttribute` to generate serialization for a specific generic parameter in your `NetworkVariable` type:
 ```csharp
 [GenerateSerializationForGenericParameter(0)]
 public class MyNetworkVariableType<T> : NetworkVariableBase {}
 ```

-This attribute takes an integer indicating which parameter in the type to generate serialization for.
-This value is 0-indexed, so the first type is 0, the second is 1, and so on.
-The attribute can be placed more than once on one class to generate serialization for multiple types:
+This attribute accepts an integer that indicates which parameter in the type to generate serialization for.
+This value is 0-indexed, which means that the first type is 0, the second type is 1, and so on.
+The following code example places the attribute more than once on one class to generate serialization for multiple types, in this case,`TFirstType` and `TSecondType:

 ```csharp
 [GenerateSerializationForGenericParameter(0)]